Anastasiia-Grishina/design4green2018/README.md

 ## Sustainability measurement

-Our final ecoindex turned out to be 90 (Category A).
+1. Our final ecoindex turned out to be 90 (Category A).

 ![](ecoindex.png)

+2. Source Lines Of Code: 673.

+3. Total loading size 30.1 KB.

 ## Authors